wonha/multilingual_algorithm/language-tips/Go/characteristic.md

 - first class function
 - system call interface
 - immutable strings which defaults UTF-8
-- type system (concrete type, abstract types - interface)
+- type system (concrete type - Named struct, abstract types - interface)
+    - method : function that associated with a named type
+    - interface in Go is not represneted or implementation, rather it makes us to treat different concrete types in the same way based on what methods they have

-- ko implicit numeric conversions
+- no implicit numeric conversions
 - no constructors / destructors
 - no operator overloading
 - no default parameter values